 Here are my thoughts:

 Industry sources remember last year when Metzger testified before the Texas Legislature that the brew pub bill – which would have thrown out that three-tier system, basically – would have generated “$57 million dollars of new tax revenue per year” for the state.
 Out of brewery sales.
 That’s more than ALL THE CURRENT BEER EXCISE TAXES COMBINED.
-That’s a big assumption.
-Overly optimistic, at best.
+That’s a big assumption, and potentially overly optimistic.

 The study (focused on small brewers) aims, clearly, to set the stage for a hefty argument before the Lege when it convenes next January.
 The brewers have been champing at the bit to do their own thing, without the distribution and retailing tiers, and argue that the three-tier system is holding them down.
 At the same time, the number of craft breweries operating in Texas has more than doubled in the past five years – from 35 to 78 – with another 61 ramping up their efforts to open their doors.

 The craft brewery industry is actually thriving under the current three-tier system and very likely would not be viable without it.
 I appreciate craft brews and the people who make their living from them as much as any beer drinker and small-business supporter.
 I want to see them flourish.
 I enjoy a good tasting beer that doesn’t need horses in its ad campaigns or cater to low budgets and low standards.
 But there’s a big problem here that the craft brewers aren’t seeing, or aren’t believing, when it comes to this distribution issue.